Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Learning Outcomes:

-Students will be able to apply organizational, methodological, technological and design principles to economically improve the user experience addressing given real-world industrial problems.
+Students will understand and characterise the role of UX in HCI industry.
+They will be able to apply organizational, methodological, technological and design principles to economically improve the user experience addressing given real-world industrial problems.

 Superior module: